tjhlansbergen/Moon/Readme.md

 Example: `left; down; clear` will move left, then down and then build on that tile

 # Using repetition
-Some commands support repetition, provide a number to repeat the command
+Repeat a chain of commands using x<n> as the last command in the chain.
-Example: `left 10` moves the cursor left 10 times.
+Example: `right; new road; x10` will build 10 new roads towards the right of the current position (given that those tiles are available for building)
-Example: `left 10; down 20;` moves the cursor left 10 times and then down 20 times.
+Example: `left; x10` moves the cursor five tiles to the left (note that `left 10` would do the same and is shorter to type)